alphagov/travel-advice-publisher/docs/further-technical-information.md

 Changes to Travel Advice content will send an email alert to subscribers via the [Email Alert API](https://github.com/alphagov/email-alert-api) unless marked as a _minor_ change.
 Subscription is handled via the [Email Alert Frontend](https://github.com/alphagov/email-alert-frontend) application which retrieves the correct [GovDelivery](https://www.govdelivery.com/) identifier for the country in question and forwards the user to a confirmation of their subscription.

+### LinkCheckerAPI

+The `link-checker-api` has been integrated on the edit page for TravelAdviceEditions.
+It extracts all links from within any GovSpeak fields and sends them to the `/batch` endpoint of the API.
+In this request it also sends across a `webhook_callback` which then populates any information about broken/warning links.
+More reading about the endpoints can be found [here](https://docs.publishing.service.gov.uk/apis/link-checker-api.html)

 ### Search indexing

 Changes to Travel Advice content will update our elasticsearch index via [Rummager](https://github.com/alphagov/rummager).